Kernel-Daemon/Community-Discussion/README.md

 # Community

-Discussion about open source network projects
+Discussion about open source network projects.
+  - Click on the Discussion button and start discussing about the upcoming projects